codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

     ![Navigate to a specific issue from the Problems tab](images/codacy-vscode-extension-problems-tab.png)

-1. Hover over a highlighted issue to view more details and available quick fixes.
+1. Hover over a highlighted issue in the code editor to view more details and available quick fixes.

     For a list of tools that support quick fixes, see [Supported languages and tools](./supported-languages-and-tools.md#supported-languages-and-tools)